 Well, not quite.
 "Warming" your domain is equally as important as warming your IP address.
 Below are some recommendations for when changing to a new "from" address on your mailings:

 - Make sure the domain in the "from" address is authenticated to send mail through MA Professional.

-- Inform your subscribers that you are switching to a new address; ask them to add your new email to their safe senders list to ensure uninterrupted delivery (this may be something to add to your pre-header).
+- Inform your subscribers that you are switching to a new address; ask them to add your new "from" address to their safe senders list to ensure uninterrupted delivery (this may be something to add to your pre-header).

-- Consider keeping the same "Friendly From" to maintain consistency throughout the transition.
-Also, maintaining familiarity with your recipients could help with your deliverability.
+- Consider keeping the same "Friendly From" address to maintain consistency throughout the transition.
+Also, maintaining familiarity with your recipients could help your deliverability.

-- Once the tests are successful, you can either begin using the new "from" address for everyone, or send in larger groups until all mail is transitioned.
+- When the tests are successful, you can either begin using the new "from" address for all of your contacts or send messages to larger groups incrementally until all mail is transitioned.

-In order to maximize your deliverability and maintain compliance when sending mail through our system, it is critical that you familiarize yourself with international spam laws, our rules of use, and best list practices.
-Below are some tips to assist you in maintaining a good list:
+In order to maximize your deliverability and maintain compliance when sending mail through the Higher Logic system, you should familiarize yourself with international spam laws, our rules of use, and list best practices.
+Below are some tips to assist you in maintaining a good list.

 As part of our Email Policy and Rules of Use, we strictly enforce permission-based sending, so it is required that all contacts on your lists have directly and affirmatively opted in to receive mail from your organization.
 This means any third-party (purchased, leased, email appended, etc) list cannot be used if the recipients did not directly opt in.

 The first thing to look at when building and maintaining your list is how your subscribers get onto it in the first place.
 Whether you have your own subscription form or one that is built with Professional, it's important that accurate email addresses are obtained.
 This can be accomplished by providing an email address confirmation field to prevent typos and/or a captcha to deter bot sign ups, or a confirmed (double) opt-in process.